bayyangjie/Flu-Vaccination-Analysis/README.md

 )
 ```

-A **LEFT JOIN** is used to merge the earliest flu shot dates of the patients with their demograpic information from the 'patients' table, such as their race, age, county location, full names.
-The **CASE WHEN** clause is used to denote a '1' for patients with a flu vaccination and '0' for patients without a flu vaccination.
-This helps when performing data manipulation in Tableau to get the number and percentages of patients who got the flu shots vice versa.
+A **LEFT JOIN** is used to merge the table of patients' earliest flu shot dates "flu_shot_2022" with their demograpic information from the "patients" table.
+The **CASE WHEN** statement denotes a '1' for vaccinated patients and '0' for non-vaccinated patients.
+This aids in performing data manipulation in Tableau for obtaining the count and percentages of vaccinated and non-vaccinated patients.

-The CTE table 'active_patients' that was created earlier is used a subquery filter with the WHERE clause to return only active, alive and patients who are 6 months or older with the flu vaccinations.
-An 'age' column is also created that returns the ages of patients as of the end of 2022.
+An 'age' column is also created for deriving the ages of all patients.

 The finalised table from the **LEFT JOIN** is then loaded into Tableau.
 ```